nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 The groups with the lowest number of observations did perform the worst overall.
 We attempted to oversample to minority group, undersample the majority group and even different mixes of both.
 Unfortunately, our changes improved certain groups while hurting others and the overall performance remained the same.

 ### An Interesting Finding about Performance
 The most interesting discovery came after I spent some time analyzing the vocabulary uniqueness of each label.
-Using Bayes' theorem I calculated the probability of membership to each label given each word.
+Using Bayes' theorem, I calculated the probability of membership to each label given each word.
 After running this code and getting each word-label combination I could look for the highest value words - words that produced high conditional probability.
 For example, the best word in the entire dataset was "hiring".
 If the conversation was about "employment or career inquiries" the word had a 50% chance of appearing.
 In the rest of the dataset less than 1% of the time.
 When the word "hiring" appears there was almost an 80% chance that the conversation could be labeled correctly as "employment or career inquiries".
 Keep in mind this was without having information from any other words.
-I grouped together each label with it's most valuable unique words.
-Below is a visualization of each label along with a score I calculated (based on Bayes) to reflect the uniqueness of the labels vocabulary.
+I grouped together each label with its most valuable unique words.
+Below is a visualization of each label along with a score I calculated (based on Bayes) to reflect the uniqueness of the label’s vocabulary.

 ![label_unique_score](/images/vocab_performance12.png)